Best 'Dragon Ball' Drawings by Top Manga Artists Part 1

 Not only is Dragon Ball one of the most successful anime series, it’s also likely the most influential.
 The mangaka and masterminds behind other well-known series like Naruto, One Piece, One Punch Man, Yu-Gi-Oh!, Bleach and more have all cited Dragon Ball as a major inspiration, and they have paid homage by illustrating Dragon Ball characters in their own style.
 Many of the recreations appear on V JUMP’s Japan-exclusive 30th Anniversary Dragon Ball: Super History Book, which was released back in 2016.

 We’ve compiled some of our favorite Dragon Ball illustrations drawn by other manga and comic book artists.
-Stay tuned for part two featuring more artists and tributes.
+See part two featuring the illustrators of Yu-Gi-Oh!, One Piece, Bleach and more.

 Notable work: Naruto